Find Affordable College Courses

 5 Yearly Graduations

 University of Louisiana at Monroe comes in at #11 on our list of the most popular colleges offering doctor's degrees in pharmaceutics and drug design.
+Each year, around 8,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,788 per year, while in-state graduate students, on average, pay $6,490 per year.
-The pharmaceutics and drug design program at University of Louisiana at Monroe awarded 5 doctor's degrees during the 2020-2021 school year.
+During the most recent year for which we have data, 5 people received their doctor's degree in pharmaceutics and drug design from ULM.

 #11